guovza/satnegirji.www/README.md

 We tried to get some funding for this project but got none.
 All the work is done with 0€. <b>Please help and contribute</b>.

-If you have new words or if you spot an error(s), please e-mail me.
+If you have new words or if you spot an error(s), please e-mail me skuolfi.relay980@passmail.net

 You'll also need the latest <a href="https://github.com/guovza/satnegirji.db">satnegirji.db</a> SQLite database.
 Put it somewhere outside your web ducument root.
 Webserver process need to have access to it anyway.